flyingcroissant/ItchBundleHelper/README.md

 ﻿# README

+A quick and dirty utility for loading a JSON bundle description from Itch.io into Notion so it can be triaged and/or organized.

 ## Setup / Configuration
 ### appsettings.json
 This repo's .gitignore includes appsettings.json as a way to avoid accidentally committing the Notion API Key (this is not the best way to do this -- just the easiest).
 Create an appsettings.json in the source directory that contains the other source files like Program.cs.
 Set the "Copy to Output Directory" property to "Copy Always".